 Manufacturers have got shed building down to an art; their processes are streamlined and efficient, and they're able to buy their materials at wholesale prices.
 This means you should be able to pick up a higher-quality product for less money than it would cost you to make a lower-quality frame yourself.

-If you need to build your tiny house on the cheap, starting your build with a tiny house shed could be a simple way to save some money.
+If you need to build your tiny house on the cheap, a storage shed converted to a tiny house could be a simple way to save some money.

 3) Your tiny house might be of a higher quality.